SoundCloud For Artists: Prices, Costs, Royalties & Hidden Fees

 SoundCloud’s Free Plan

-The free plan is called SoundCloud Next.
+The free plan is called Basic (previously SoundCloud Next).

 You can upload up to 3 hours of your music for free on SoundCloud.
 But, unless you choose one of the monthly plans, you wont be able to monetize your music.